Discretionary programme (DP)

 Prospective observers must take note of the following points:

-1. Read the Policies and Procedures document carefully before starting any proposal preparation, as it is the definitive document for the AO.
-It contains details of CHEOPS' science programme, available time for the community, observing strategy and constraints, and required contents of observing proposals.
-It also lists information about the tools and documents available to support observers in their proposal preparation and submission.
+• Read the Policies and Procedures document carefully before starting any proposal preparation, as it is the definitive document for this opportunity.
+It highlights details of CHEOPS' science programme, available time for the community, observing strategy and constraints, and required contents of observing proposals.
+It also lists the tools and documents available to support observers in their proposal preparation and submission.
+Remember that all proposal material and file names must be fully anonymous, and that failure to comply will result in rejection on formal grounds.
 Also thoroughly consult the Observers Manual and all relevant documentation on this website.

 Please also note that:

-• The CHEOPS team will do everything they can to observe and complete awarded programmes if possible.
+• The CHEOPS team will do everything we can to observe and complete awarded programmes if possible.
 However, it is important to appreciate that an award of observing time does not guarantee that the observations can be conducted, even if a programme is considered to be high priority science.
 Due to the nature of the science that CHEOPS addresses, time pressure can be high, unforeseen events can occur, and some observations might not be feasible to schedule.

 • CHEOPS is a small mission, with a correspondingly small team to support the GO Programme.
 Never leave proposal preparation to the very last moment, as it may take a couple of days to answer your questions.